With a little help, Hamilton couple salvages wedding after devastating fire

 HAMILTON, Ohio — Butler County fire investigators haven't concluded their investigation into the fire at the Hanover Reserve wedding and event center earlier this month.

-The fire in the nearly new $3 million facility left dozens of brides and grooms scrambling to find new venues since it was booked into next spring.
-But at least once local couple was able to salvage their wedding which was scheduled five days after the fire - and the bride is thanking all the people who helped her salvage her wedding .
+The fire in the nearly new $3 million facility left dozens of brides and grooms scrambling to find new venues, since it was booked into next spring.
+But at least once local couple was able to salvage their wedding, which was scheduled five days after the fire – and the bride is thanking all the people who helped her salvage her wedding.

 WCPO first interviewed Hamilton health club manager Emily Hopton the morning after the devastating fire.
-She was scheduled to have her wedding at Hanover Reserve, and was left without a venue for the wedding of the rehearsal.
+She had been scheduled to have her wedding at Hanover Reserve, and was left without a venue for the wedding or the reception.

 "I am panicking every second," she told WCPO at the time.

 Just days before her wedding to fiance Jaron Weaver, she had no place to hold the reception.
-The caterer, DJ, and photographer were all ready, and many of the 150 guests had reservations at nearby hotels.
+The caterer, DJ and photographer were all ready, and many of the 150 guests had reservations at nearby hotels.
 It was too late to postpone it.

 Middletown farm saves the day